kwboyd/chattyfriend/README.md

 7. Under the Confirmation block, add a 'User Input' with a message such as "Did that answer your question (yes/no)?"
 Set the Save Answer to Attribute to {{confirmation}}.

 8. Add a 'Go To Block' with a conditional.
-Add <if> {{confirmation}} <is> "yes" "yeah" "sure" (or whatever other synonyms for yes you can think of).
+Add ('if) {{confirmation}} ('is') "yes" "yeah" "sure" (or whatever other synonyms for yes you can think of).
 Have this redirect to the 'Answered' block.

 9. Add another 'Go To Block' with a conditional.
-Add <if> {{confirmation}} <is> "no" "nah" "nope" (or whatever other synonyms for no you can think of).
+Add ('if') {{confirmation}} ('is') "no" "nah" "nope" (or whatever other synonyms for no you can think of).
 Have this redirect to the 'Not answered' block.

 10. Add a 'Go To Block' to the 'Answered' block.
 Add a message saying something like "Great!
 Feel free to ask another question."
 Have it simply redirect to the question prompt block.